kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/Aztec Agricultural Calendar.md

 Part of the Xiuhpōhualli (ʃiːw.poː.ˈwal.li).
 Had 365 days in a year.
 With 18 months each with 20 days and 5 “empty” (bad luck) days.

+Each month was for specific agricultural activities; festivals, deities, planting, hervesting, rian